Earth Day comes every April, and with it our annual reminder to be a little kinder to our planet.

 Plant-based proteins come with a lot of healthy vitamins, minerals and fiber, as well as being easier on your cholesterol, blood pressure, and waistline.
 There are plenty of tasty ways to prepare them, too.

-Swap Plastic Bottles for Glass or Metal
+Swap Plastic Bottles for Glass, Metal, or Hemp

 Disposable plastic water bottles are undeniably convenient, but an estimated 18 to 35 billion wind up in landfills each year, and plenty more end up littering oceans and the outdoors.
 Plastic accounts for 16% of all landfill trash, where it’ll stay for up to 1000 years before decomposing — that’s a lot of time for one quick drink.